jeyanandhini/phase-1-BHAGYASREE200/progress.md

      • In todays class we discussed about some important things
      👉 We always overestimate what we do.
      👉 Don't go out of the box.
      👉 There is never too late to mend.
+ 8. DAY 8: Started pointers .
+ 9.